AdamGinna/KohonenNet/README.md

 * numpy
 * pygame
 ## Theory
 SOM is recursive neural network which can be present as a graph in n-dimensional space.
 Traning this network is about changing position of vertex based on training data.
-Change are started from the nearest neighbour to its neighbour, .
+Change are started from the nearest neighbour to its neighbour.
 The update formula for a neuron v with weight vector W<sub>v</sub>(s) is

 <img src="https://latex.codecogs.com/png.image?\dpi{100}&space;W_{v}(s&plus;1)=W_{v}(s)&plus;\theta&space;(u,v)\cdot&space;\alpha&space;(s)\cdot&space;(Data(t)-W_{v}(s))" title="W_{v}(s+1)=W_{v}(s)+\theta (u,v)\cdot \alpha (s)\cdot (Data(t)-W_{v}(s))" />